rizac/eGSIM/static/js/v-components/README.md

  - `layout` Object copied from `this.defaultlayout` which can be modified here.
 Note that this function does not need to return any value

+## FLATFILE SELECT
+(`v-components/flatfiles.js`)

+This [select] component associated to the flatfile Field of, e.g., residuals and testing forms, behaves differently than the other components associated to Form Fields because:

+- when a flatfile is selected, the Field `value` type must change
+  dynamically: a String for predefined flatfiles, or a File object (the DOM object returned from uploaded files)

+- we want to upload user-defined flatfiles.
+But in doing so, we need to:
+  - know if the same flatfile has already been uploaded (change the [option] component label) or is new (add a new [option] component)
+  - never replace a predefined flatfile in the [option]s list

+- make any change in the available flatfiles immediately available also in all other similar [select] components on the page

+As such, in a [flatfile-select] we watch immediately for any change (deep) in the global `$flatfiles` variable (Array of flatfiles).
+The watcher updates the Field `choices` with the flatfile index and label.
+The [select] component `model` is not bound to the Field value, but to a Component variable called `selectedFlatfileIndex` (int).

+When a flatfile is selected, `selectedFlatfileIndex` changes, and because it is watched, it updates the Field `value` accordingly (File or String).

+When a flatfile is uploaded, we check whether it is a new [option] or has to override an existing one *by index* (so that we avoid overwriting predefined flatfiles), and then we update the global `$flatfiles` variable: this makes the flatfile available to all [select] and also triggers the update of the [options] in the current [select] component.